 The US dollar recovered with the end of last week's trading, leading to the selling of gold, which moved to the $1843 support level before closing around $1846.

-Gold markets tried to rally initially during the trading session on Monday but gave back the gains to form a shooting star.
+Gold markets initially tried to rally on Friday but gave back some of the gains to dip just below the $1850 level.